matt8011/Term-Project/README.md

 The autocomplete system has two features that may appear as errors.
   - "The input text is a complete word"

-If this message is appears in an autocomplete text file, the input text matches a complete word in the dictionary
+If this message appears in an autocomplete text file, the input text matches a complete word in the dictionary, and there are no longer words.
+  - The completed words do not match the input

+The output file lists a bunch of completed words, but they don't start with your input.
+This is because there were no words that matched the exact input.
+Instead your input was shortened until there were words that start with that.
+For example:
+  law [la] :
+	ladder
+	lady
+	lamp

 ### "Search Yielded No Results":
 lorem ipsum
 ### "Autocomplete Yielded No Results":